 Dr. Crabbe is a contributing editor to Horse and Rider magazine and a frequent contributor and member of the advisory board for Dressage Today magazine.
 Her articles have won numerous American Horse Publications awards, and in 2007 she saw her book Comprehensive Guide to Equine Veterinary Medicine published by Sterling publishing, a large New York publishing company.

-Horse’s being prey and herd animals do their best to mask pain until it is practically impossible for them to do so.
+Horse’s being prey and herd animals do their best to mask pain until it is difficult for them to do so.
 This trait makes the veterinarians and body workers job a lot more difficult.
-Niamh did some research to see what she could do to help provide future clients with affordable solutions in these types of situations.
-It was here that she became aware of infrared and its huge capabilities in the equine / veterinarian field.

 Back in Ireland Niamh was fortunate to spend some time observing local equine veterinarians at work to gain a practical understanding and appreciation for the work they do.
 She is a firm believer that all experts in the equine industry should work together harmoniously for the well being of the horse and will endeavour to do so within her practice.